dwarmstrong/linux-post-install/scripts/debian-stable-setup/README.rst

 Script **debian-stable-setup.sh** is ideally run immediately following the first successful boot into your new Debian installation.

 Building on a minimal install [0] the system will be configured to track Debian's _stable_ release.
-A choice of either a console setup (option '-b') or a more extensive graphical interface which includes the i3 tiling window manager [1] plus a packages collection suitable for a workstation will be installed.
+A choice of either 1) a console setup (option '-b'); or 2) a more extensive graphical interface which includes the i3 tiling window manager [1] plus a packages collection suitable for a workstation will be installed.

 | [0] `Minimal Debian <http://www.circuidipity.com/minimal-debian.html>`_
 | [1] `Tiling window manager <http://www.circuidipity.com/i3-tiling-window-manager.html>`_